Compare home insurance prices from Canada's top providers.

-We connect you to the provider you want to secure your selected rate.
+Connect to the provider to secure your rate.

 It’s more than just a roof over your head, it’s your home.
 It’s where everything that matters, is found.
 It’s also likely your biggest investment which is why home insurance is essential for homeowners.
 A home insurance policy safeguards not only the house itself and your personal effects, but it also protects you and your family personally with liability coverage.